igrorp/pre-miRNA-plot/README.md

 </p><blockquote> You can get RGB codes from selected colors in this <a href="schools.com/colors/colors_picker.asp&quot;">website</a><p></p></blockquote>If you wanted to set the colors to green and e, for example, you would have to type:
 <pre><code>premirnaplot your_file.txt -c green blue
 </code></pre>
-<p>If you wanted to set the colors to purple and pink, you would have to type:
+<p>If you wanted to set the colors to a custom tone of purple and pink, you would have to type:
 </p><pre><code>premirnaplot your_file.txt -c 204 0 205 255 51 153
 </code></pre>
 <p></p><p align="center">